Check your labels. Even though dish soap doesn't need triclosan to be effective, it often does. (Photo: Jack Black's Stunt Double/Flickr)

-Welcome to the first installment of a series of special “spring purge” posts that I’ll be publishing over the next couple of months.
-The topic?
-Environmentally dubious household items that you might want to take a second look at while tackling spring cleaning duties — some of them, like the subject of today's post, are even found in or used as cleaning products themselves.
-And when I say "take a second look at" I mean you should reconsider using and/or replace with a more eco-sensible alternative.
+There are a lot of environmentally dubious household items that you should take a second look at.
+Some of them, like the subject of today's post, are found in or used as cleaning products themselves.
+And when I say "take a second look at" I mean you should replace it with a more planet-friendly alternative.

 Up to bat today are products containing the ubiquitous and totally purge-worthy chemical, triclosan.

 But here's the thing: plain old soap is just as effective at removing germs when washing up.
 In fact, the U.S. Food and Drug Administration (FDA) advises against using antibacterial soaps at home.
 One of the best triclosan resources out there is the Environmental Working Group's update on triclosan.
 The bottom line?
 Triclosan is everywhere.

 I normally don't use disinfecting products unless I'm traveling, but I went to town on my kitchen countertops with the Seventh Generation Disinfecting Wipes this past week and was quite pleased with the results, especially the smell.
-In a time when keeping a home clear of both toxic chemicals and disease-spreading germs is a top priority, it looks like Seventh Generation’s partnership with CleanWell is a home run.
+In a time when keeping a home clear of both toxic chemicals and disease-spreading germs is a top priority, it looks like this partnership is a helpful start.